 Christian symbolism of the popular red and white Christmas candy cane

 There are images in the late 1800’s showing plain white candy sticks, but striped sticks didn’t appear until the beginning of the 1900’s – as we can see in some vintage Christmas cards.
 This was also the time documented for placing the crook on the stick to make it into a cane that could be hung on the Christmas tree.
-There is no documentation for the precise date or person initiating the practice, but in recent years Christians have used the striped canes to symbolize the story of Jesus—and a beautiful symbol it is—as told in the image below.
+There is no documentation for the precise date or person initiating the practice, but in recent years Christians have used the striped canes to symbolize the story of Jesus—and a beautiful symbol it is.

 If you are interested in the History and Legends of the Candy Cane, here’s the whole story …